JetBrains/teamcity-documentation/topics/duplicates-finder-resharper.md

 [//]: # (title: Duplicates Finder (ReSharper))
 [//]: # (auxiliary-id: viewpage.actionpageId113084077;Duplicates Finder (ReSharper))

-The __Duplicates finder (ReSharper)__ build runner based on [ReSharper Command Line Tools](http://www.jetbrains.com/resharper/features/command-line.html) is intended to catch similar code fragments and provide a report on  the discovered repetitive blocks of C# and Visual Basic .NET code in Visual Studio 2003, 2005, 2008, 2010, 2012, 2013, and 2015 solutions.
+The __Duplicates finder (ReSharper)__ build runner based on [ReSharper Command Line Tools](http://www.jetbrains.com/resharper/features/command-line.html) is intended to catch similar code fragments and provide a report on the discovered repetitive blocks of C# and Visual Basic .NET code in Visual Studio 2003, 2005, 2008, 2010, 2012, 2013, 2015, 2017, and 2019.

 <note>